 Recent studies have shown that the addition of folic acid to the diet of women of child-bearing age may significantly reduce the incidence of neural tube defects.
 Therefore it is recommended that all women of child-bearing age consume 0.4 mg of folic acid daily.

 Although the cause is unknown, researchers believe that the disorder results from an intrauterine disturbance that occurs between the second and sixth months of pregnancy.
 Colpocephaly may be diagnosed late in pregnancy, although it is often misdiagnosed as hydrocephalus (excessive accumulation of cerebrospinal fluid in the brain).
-It may be more accurately diagnosed after birth when signs of mental retardation, microcephaly, and seizures are present.
+It may be more accurately diagnosed after birth when signs of microcephaly, delayed development, and seizures are present.

 There is no definitive treatment for colpocephaly.
 Anticonvulsant medications can be given to prevent seizures, and doctors try to prevent contractures (shrinkage or shortening of muscles).
 The prognosis for individuals with colpocephaly depends on the severity of the associated conditions and the degree of abnormal brain development.
 Some children benefit from special education.